 Ho-yul: Wadiz QA is currently in the early stages of implementing automation.
 If you’re interested in automation, I think this is a great opportunity to gain a variety of hands-on experience.

-Do you have any personal convictions or principles that you always try to uphold at work?
+Do you have any personal beliefs or principles that you always try to follow at work?

-Sung-kyu: I can relate to all 10 of Jin-guk’s work habits, but three of them really resonate with me.
+Sung-kyu: I can relate to all 10 of Jin-gook’s work habits, but three of them really resonate with me.

 First, “Work with a sense of priority and see every task through to completion.”
 In any organization, it’s important to clearly define tasks.
 In QA, in particular, it’s crucial to recognize importance and severity.
 Prioritization—such as determining “how to contribute to the stability of service quality”—is a key element in ensuring thorough completion.